jakoch/php-wasm-devbox/playground/readme.md

 - [ ] Automatic insertion of opening PHP tag:
   - [ ] If the user forgets to add `<?php`, prepend it automatically
   - [ ] When the user clears the editor, add `<?php` automatically on line 1
+- [ ] automatic code formatting using tidy?
+- [ ] display Ln:x, Col: y of the cursor in a status bar at the bottom
+- [ ] display Content size in bytes in status bar
+- [ ] allow to decrease/increased font size of editor (small t, big T icons)

 ## Todo